franciskershaw/festiviews/README.md

 ### Strategy Plane

-As with my previous projects, the **user stories** as detailed above were the very first thing I attempted during strategy sessions in order to properly focus what my priorities should be during the creation of this project.
+As with my previous projects, the **user stories** as detailed above were the very first thing I attempted to solidify during strategy sessions in order to properly focus what my priorities should be during the creation of this project.
 Features that were not in service of the fulfilment of the user stories were not considered during development.

 The **focus** of the project is:
 * Provide a centralised hub of festival-specific information for festival attendees that site users can both consume and edit/contribute to themselves, thus creating a community-powered resource that increases in quality over time.